Rich heritage, dramatic vistas and a vibrant cultural calendar make the Caribbean island of St Lucia a luxury holiday hit all year round.

 - Water-skiing and wake-boarding are included in the all-inclusive plan

-- "Sanctuary" accommodation has the fourth wall removed for spectacular Piton view
+- Sanctuary-style accommodation with fourth wall removed for spectacular Piton views

 - En suite infinity pools are individually designed and substantial in size

 - Major Domos and dedicated resort staff provide round the clock service